Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

 - GMDX fixes and improvements:
   - Enable "Flickering Lights" setting
   - Enabled "Goal Textures" setting to allow adjusting the textures on some randomized goal computers for better visibility.
-  - Augbotswill now properly show with their blue skin and will glow red by default.
+  - Augbots will now properly show with their blue skin and will glow red by default.
   - Medical Bots will now properly count their number of uses.
   - The window for recharging at a Repair Bot now properly updates the bio energy bar immediately.
   - The first conversation with Paul (Mission 1) is no longer skipped.
 Instead, the option to get the free weapon from him is stitched out of the conversation (like in Vanilla Rando), and you can still speak with him to get the map of the island.